-The Office of the State Treasurer prepares a stand-alone LGIP financial report.
-A copy of the report is available from the Office of the State Treasurer, PO Box 40200, Olympia, Washington 98504-0200, online at http://www.tre.wa.gov.
+The Office of the State Treasurer prepares a stand-alone financial report for the pool.
+A copy of the report is available from the Office of the State Treasurer, PO Box 40200, Olympia, Washington 98504-0200, online at www.tre.wa.gov.